Josam85/josam85/README.md

 🚀 Cybersecurity Enthusiast | SOC Analyst in Training | CompTIA Security+ Certified

 I'm a recent graduate passionate about threat detection, network security, and incident response.
-Skilled in using tools like Splunk, Wireshark, and Nessus, with experience in security projects involving ELK, vulnerability assessments, and network defense.
+Experienced with tools such as Wireshark, Wazuh, and Linux, with hands-on involvement in security projects focused on defense strategies.
 Always learning and ready to tackle challenges in IT security!

 ## Objective